sayanee/archives/_posts/2007-08-23-buffetology-workbook-by-mary-buffet-and-david-clark.md

 title: Buffetology Workbook by Mary Buffet and David Clark
 categories:
 - Books
+categories: the healthy consumer monopoly type business and the sick commodity type business
+- A consumer monopoly is a type of business that sells a brand name product or has a unique position that allows it to act like a monopoly.
 ---

 - **Book Title**: The Buffetology Workbook - Value Investing the Warren Buffet Way
 - **Authors**: Mary Buffet and David Clark